Start Printed Page 65673

 Environmental Protection Agency (EPA).

 The U.S. Environmental Protection Agency (EPA) invites nominations from a diverse range of qualified candidates to be considered for appointment to its Clean Air Act Advisory Committee (CAAAC).
-Vacancies are anticipated to be filled by March 2017.
-Outside sources in addition to this Federal Register Notice may also be utilized in the solicitation of nominees.
+Vacancies are anticipated to be filled by May 2019.
+Sources in addition to this Federal Register Notice may also be utilized in the solicitation of nominees.

 Clean Air Act Advisory Committee provides advice, information and recommendations on policy and technical issues associated with implementation of the Clean Air Act (CAA) as requested by EPA.
 These issues include the development, implementation, and enforcement of programs required by the Act.
 The CAAAC will provide advice and recommendations on approaches for new and expanded programs including those using innovative technologies and policy mechanisms to achieve environmental improvements; the potential health, environmental and economic effects of CAA programs on the public, the regulated community, State and local governments, and other Federal agencies; the policy and technical contents of proposed major EPA rulemaking and guidance required by the Act in order to help effectively incorporate appropriate outside advice and information; and the integration of existing policies, regulations, standards, guidelines, and procedures into programs for implementing requirements of the Act.